 Here’s another story out of my bag.
-This one is of a phenomenal, pious soul traveling since eons to spread joy, compassion and love — and now in form of human named Ritika Arya.
+This one is of a phenomenal, pious soul traveling since eons to spread joy, compassion, and love — and now in the form of a human named Ritika Arya.

-What I am going to do is different and this is a dangerous step.
-I am trying to attempt something that has not been attempted before.
-To write about an angel, a bold and a beautiful one, is a dangerous and courageous task.
+What I’m going to do is different and this is a dangerous step.
+I’m trying to attempt something that has not been attempted before.
+To write about an angel, a bold and beautiful one is a dangerous and courageous task.

-One hand is a being, feeble like me and other hand is this monolithic personality; famous in her circle, popular on social media etc. But, I am Agastya, the doer of impossible, and I know that impossible says I M POSSIBLE.
+One hand is a being, feeble like me and another hand is this monolithic personality; famous in her circle, popular on social media, etc. But, I’m Agastya, the doer of impossible, and I know that impossible says I M POSSIBLE.

-I don’t remember when and where I met her for the first time but whenever I get an opportunity to meet her — which is rare, like once in thousand years — I feel that I have known her through various births.
+I don’t remember when and where I met her for the first time but whenever I get an opportunity to meet her — which is rare, like once in thousand years — I feel that I’ve known her through various births.
 Meeting her is like a near-death experience because everything unpleasant in me dies.
-What is left is true, everlasting love.
+What’s left is true, everlasting love.
 And love.

 At a physical level, she’s the founder of Young Innovators Foundation, visiting faculty at Symbiosis International University, mentor at Prahlad Kakar School of Branding and Entrepreneurship, program director at Unleash and so much.
-I have no clue.
+I’ve got no clue.
 She’s like a banyan tree with her roots are everywhere.

-At a meta-physical level, she’s a seeker, a traveler, a change-maker, a lover, a ladder, an innovator, a motivator, an orator, a giver, a healer and a protector.
+At a metaphysical level, she’s a seeker, a traveler, a change-maker, a lover, a ladder, an innovator, a motivator, an orator, a giver, a healer, and a protector.
 She’s always on a quest to explore her innate elements that shine.
-She’s one mad one I have seen after me and Hemang—The Laughing Buddha, and in her words:
+She’s one mad one I’ve seen after me and Hemang, and in her words:

 Be crazy and you’ll remain sane; be sane and you’ll surely go crazy.

-It’s raining heavily today and as I write this blog post I am reminded of the moment hat inspired her journey into this madness of love, service, compassion and kindness.
+It’s raining heavily today and as I write this blog post I’m reminded of the moment that inspired her journey into this madness of love, service, compassion, and kindness.

-After that there was no stop to her madness of giving back to the society and she’s getting better and better at it.
-I am afraid that with this speed, she might become another Goddess of this deity hungry country.
+After that, there was no stop to her madness of giving back to society and she’s getting better and better at it.
+I’m afraid that with this speed, she might become another Goddess of this deity hungry country.

 And guess what, she doesn’t know this, but we share the same college in Mumbai.

 It’s a fabulous concept and she’s seeking our support.
-If you wish to support her journey, do check the above hyperlink.
-In a nutshell, she’s one of those rare humans — युगपुरुष — who comes once in a way and has a rich heart full of love, love and love.
+In a nutshell, she’s one of those rare humans — युगपुरुष — who comes once in a way and has a rich heart full of love, love, and love.